Since I will never be interviewed for The Setup, I have interviewed myself.

 In the office closet is an Apple Airport Extreme wireless base station with a 500GB Western Digital USB drive attached, which connects to a Soekris 4801 router/firewall.

 In the living room I have an Apple Intel Mac Mini connected via VGA cable to a Vizio 50” plasma TV that I use to watch movies and downloaded TV shows (stored on the Airport Extreme’s USB drive), and occasionally browse the web.
 I control the Mac Mini with a Kensington wireless keyboard and mouse which has a pretty decent tactile, by the way.
 The Mac Mini has a 500GB Western Digital USB drive attached to it that the OpenBSD VMware virtual machine on it uses.
 There’s also a Nintendo Wii connected to the TV via component cables on which I play Mario Kart.

 In my pocket is a Google Nexus One phone, which I don’t really like much.
 Next to my bed is a Nexus One bluetooth audio dock, which is a piece of junk, and an Amazon Kindle which I use every day.

 And what software?

-my soekris firewall and router runs openbsd. all of my servers run openbsd. for web hosting i usually use apache2+mongrel for rails sites (yes, i'm sure there are a million newer solutions-of-the-day out there, but it works for me) and openbsd's chrooted apache1+mod_php for php sites. i gave up using god for monitoring anything because it's a piece of crap, and would routinely take up more cpu and memory than the processes it was watching. i am now using a simple custom solution.
+My Soekris firewall and router runs OpenBSD.
+All of my servers run OpenBSD.
+For web hosting I usually use Apache2+mongrel for Rails sites (I’m sure there are a million newer solutions-of-the-day out there, but it works for me) and OpenBSD’s chrooted apache1+mod_php for PHP sites.

 What would be your dream setup?